mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Marking the connection pool as ready (CMAP only)
 ''''''''''''''''''''''''''''''''''''''''''''''''

-When a monitor completes a successful check against a server that was previously Unknown, it MUST mark the connection pool for that server as "ready", and it MUST do this *before* updating the TopologyDescription (e.g. through ``onServerDescriptionChanged``).
-This ordering is used to ensure a server does not get selected while its pool is still paused.
+When a monitor completes a successful check against a server, it MUST mark the connection pool for that server as "ready", and it MUST do while holding the lock to the TopologyDescription.
+This is required to ensure a server does not get selected while its pool is still paused.
 See the `Connection Pool`_ definition in the CMAP specification for more details on marking the pool as "ready".